web3/web3.js/docs/docs/guides/web3_config/index.md

 ```

 ### [defaultAccount](/api/web3-core/class/Web3Config#defaultAccount)
-This `defaultAccount` is used as the default `from` property, if no `from` property is specified in for the following methods:
+The `defaultAccount` option is used as the default `from` property, if no `from` property is specified in for the following methods:
 - [`web3.eth.sendTransaction()`](/api/web3-eth/function/sendTransaction);
 - [`web3.eth.call()`](/api/web3-eth/function/call);
 - [`myContract.methods.myMethod().call()`](/libdocs/Contract#call);